• High level clients

 • Great organisational skills and attention to detail

-This is a senior role and the successful applicant will need to have at least 10 years relevant branding design agency experience and a strong portfolio of commercial work.
+You will need to have 3-4 years relevant design agency experience and a strong portfolio of commercial work.
 This is an opportunity to work in a team of likeminded design professionals developing beautiful, creative graphic design for a range of top level clients.

 You’ll need to be strong across branding, document layout, typography and ideally have experience in digital.